obsidian-tasks-group/obsidian-tasks/docs/queries/filters.md

 - `2022-01-01 2023-02-01`

+{: .warning }
+Prior to Tasks 1.26.0, the second date in absolute date ranges was ignored.
+See the tables in the [Appendix below]({{ site.baseurl }}{% link queries/filters.md %}#appendix-tasks-1260-improvements-to-date-filters) to understand the changes in results, and whether you need to update any of your searches.

 ### Relative date ranges

 Tasks supports a very specific set of relative `<date range>` values: `last|this|next week|month|quarter|year`.
 The pipe (`|`) character means 'or'.